jackng00/Data_science_FPY_gp_F1/README.md

 ### 3. start python backend by run 'python server.py'

-### 4. start React frontend by run 'npm start' in folder test-app
+### 4. start React frontend by run 'npm start' in folder app

 ### Remark: the library version can refer to the requirement.txt